tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 - The best metric for code quality is effective communication of your ideas so that it survives the "it'd be faster if I just rewrote it" cycle.
 - Make your code so understandable that another person can figure out what you were thinking and spot and correct a mistake causing a bug.
 This is rare!
 - Code that you do not understand is code that you cannot trust, and code that you cannot trust is code that you do not understand.
-- Why re we always optimizing for writability instead of readability?
+- Why are we always optimizing for writability instead of readability?
 - As much as 70% of our time spent coding is spent reading the code.
 - Code must first be ready before it can be written.
 - **Warning:** If your code has to be rewritten to be fixed, improved or extended, you failed.